ibm-cloud-docs/containers/cs_ingress_types.md

 The following `IngressClass` is automatically created in the `kube-system` namespace to configure all public ALBs in your cluster with the `public-iks-k8s-nginx` class.
 To apply an Ingress resource that you create to the public ALBs in your cluster, specify `ingressClassName: "public-iks-k8s-nginx"` in the `spec` section of your Ingress resource.

 The `IngressClass` for public ALBs, `public-iks-k8s-nginx`, is set as the default class in your cluster.
-If you do not specify an `ingressClassName` field (or the deprecated `kubernetes.io/ingress.class` annotation) in your Ingress resource, the resource it applied to the public ALBs in your cluster.
+If you do not specify an `ingressClassName` field (or the deprecated `kubernetes.io/ingress.class` annotation) in your Ingress resource, the resource is applied to the public ALBs in your cluster.
 {: note}

 ```yaml